 A. Try to concisely (under 150 words) describe the subject of your talk.
 Don't assume that we know what a particular application does; in addition to the name, provide a few words describing it.
 Talk about what the audience will get out of the presentation.
 Will they be able to configure a firewall?
 Will they know the difference between process schedulers?
 Will they be able to simulate electrical circuits?

-Q. What should I talk about in my background section?
+Q. What should I talk about in my biography section?

 A. Let us know why you are the person who should be delivering this presentation.
 Describe the amount and level of engagement you've had with the subject.
-Also list prior speaking experience, even if it hasn't been on a technical subject.
+If you have an alternate e-mail address or additional contact information, include it here.
+There is a separate (optional) section for you to list past presentations.
+Use this to give us some idea of your experience speaking to groups, even if it hasn't been on a technical subject.
 If there is video or audio of your prior performance, give us a link to it!
-If you have an alternate e-mail address you'd like us to use to contact you, include it here.
-A phone number would be great also.

 Q. Oops, I made a mistake in my proposal!
 How can I fix it?

 A. Visit your user page on the ohiolinux.org site; talks you've submitted will be listed there.
-Follow the link and you should be able to edit your proposal.
+Follow the link and you should be able to edit your proposal until the CFP closes.

 Q. How much prior speaking experience do I need?